shianqi/graduation_paper/index.md

 Author:Shi anqi
 Tutor:Xing yi

-With the rapid development of Internet technology, people's lives are increasingly inseparable from the Internet, followed by the ever-increasing demand from the public for user experience.
+With the rapid development of Internet technology in recent years, people’s reliance on the Internet has become stronger, and more and more scenes have been interacted with computers.
+As a result, public demand for user experience has become higher and higher.
 The development of front-end development technology can greatly simplify the development of developers, thereby reducing the developer's development costs and the overall quality of the site.
-This article mainly discusses the application in the front-end development field, uses the deep integration of React, Redux, and Webpack to optimize the performance and quality of web pages, and greatly improves the responsiveness and compatibility of the web site under a smaller package size.
-The thesis mainly includes the use of React for component development, the use of Redux to manage complex single-page Web applications (SPA) that require frequent data exchange and running state, and use Webpack to package and optimize the project.
+This article mainly discusses the application in the front-end development field, and uses the deep integration of React, Redux, and Webpack to optimize the performance and quality of the webpage, greatly improving the responsiveness and compatibility of the web site under a smaller package size.
+The thesis mainly includes component development using React, using Redux to manage the changing data and running status in a complex single-page Web application (SPA), and using Webpack to package and optimize the project.
 Based on the above theory, a SPA cloud music client was built to study the overall performance of the website through React, Redux, and Webpack in specific projects.

 Keywords: React, Redux, Webpack, Front End Development, Website Optimization